 This past weekend the husband and I were lucky enough to attend the wedding of two of our closest friends in McLaren Vale.
 For the uninitiated, McLaren Vale is an absolutely gorgeous wine region a short drive south of Adelaide.
 So, I’m completely biased after a loved-up weekend with my one-and-only, and weddings (especially ones of very special people) make me all misty-eyed, so this will be a rave.
 But I’ll also go light on the wedding details, because it’s not my wedding to splash all over the internet.

-McLaren Vale is a spot I head to fairly frequently.
+McLaren Vale is a spot I head to fairly frequently – Mr. Winter works down here, so he’s an absolute expert!
 It’s an excellent place to take out-of-towners, and since it’s such an easy drive from the city it’s a wonderful spot to enjoy all the excellent food and wine my state has to offer.
 It’s popular for weddings, getaways, reunions and milestone birthdays, so I make my recommendations having spent a lot of time here.
 A weekend in McLaren Vale is a perfect getaway.

 Disclaimer: this post contains affiliate links.
 That means if you click through and make a booking I’ll earn a small commission (at no cost to you).
 Even so, I’ll only recommend places I truly love.

 Casa Vino villas

 This weekend we hired a villa at Casa Vino with a few friends.
 And it was A-MA-ZING.
 Husband, four of our best mates, plenty of beer and wine (and gin) in this gorgeous, kind of euro-vibe villa with all the bells and whistles.